KVD-lab/puma/docs/source/index.rst

 About PuMA
 **********

 PuMA is a pipeline written in Python3 for papillomavirus genome annotation.

-This pipline was created by utilizing several Python3 and command line packages including `Biopython <https://biopython.org>`_, `BLAST <https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs>`_, `MEME, FIMO <https://meme-suite.org/>`_, and `MUSCLE <https://www.drive5.com/muscle>`_ as well as user defined functions.
+The pipline was created by utilizing several Python3 and command line packages including `Biopython <https://biopython.org>`_, `BLAST <https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs>`_, `MEME, FIMO <https://meme-suite.org/>`_, and `MUSCLE <https://www.drive5.com/muscle>`_ as well as user defined functions.
 For more information on how PuMA works, refer to 'How PuMA Works'.

 *********
 Contents: